DimitriPalmer22/Relapse-Code-Documentation/_temp/Meeting Notes/03-13 Pre-Spring Break Notes.md

 - Remember, we are moving them to the orb scene before the boss level

 # Vendor Rework
-- Eliminate the idea of "Doctors" and "Dealers".
+- Eliminate the idea of "Doctors" and "Dealers"
-- The vendors are now just "a guy"
+- The vendors are now just "a guy".
+They have different names
-- Each dealer will have an increasing selection of powers
+- Each dealer will have an increasing selection of powers, which allows you to get the powers that you missed before
+- Power tutorials inside the vendor UI so the player knows how the powers work BEFORE they buy it